 Is Distracted Driving Illegal in Florida?

-ban has been rarely enforced since its introduction, meaning drivers are still at a high risk of being involved in an accident
+The law also prohibits using a cell phone or handheld communications device in school zones and school crossings, as well as construction/roadwork zones.
+Unfortunately, studies have shown that the ban has been rarely enforced since its introduction, meaning drivers are still at a high risk of being involved in an accident with a distracted driver.

 Filing a Distracted Driving Accident Claim in Florida